-In conducting an investigation under clause 2.16C.7 (inefficient market outcome), the ERA:
+In conducting an investigation under clause 2.16C.7, the ERA:

 - (a) Must consider any changes to: - i.
-A STEM Clearing Price or Reference Trading Price; - Energy Uplift Payments; or - iii.
+A STEM Clearing Price or Reference Trading Price; - ii.
+Energy Uplift Payments; or - iii.
 The quantities of energy scheduled in respect of Market Participants in STEM Auction, or the dispatch of Facilities in the Real-Time Market,